-Five years of "Music and Tango" presence at the Abbaye de la Prée (Berry), then at Chaumes d'Aron and the Rize Sands of Decize (Nièvre) then at the EHPAD Grands Crus de Dijon.
-At the welcoming facilities for people with disorders type, Alzheimer's had enabled ABB REPORTAGES team to produce a documentary and short programs to establish the role of Music, Movement, and Tango withing this disease.
+Five years of "Music and Tango", presence at the Abbaye de la Prée (Berry), then at Chaumes d'Aron and the Rize Sands of Decize (Nièvre) then at the retirement homes Grands Crus de Dijon. enabled ABB REPORTAGES’ team to produce a documentary and short programs to establish the role of Music, Movement, and Tango for those with this disease.

-These documents were produced thanks to the motivation of patients, carers, artists, doctors, researchers from the University of Burgundy / Franche-Comté, CNRS and Inserm (Emmanuel Bigand, Gerard Mick, France Mourey ... ) and many partners; They lead to a change of society´s outlook towards the elderly.
+These documents were produced thanks to the motivation of patients, carers, artists, doctors, researchers from the University of Burgundy / Franche-Comté, CNRS and Inserm (Emmanuel Bigand, Gerard Mick, France Mourey ... ) and many partners; They lead to a change in society´s view of the elderly.

 A militant initiative project

-- ABB Reportages is a French LLC founded in January 2010 by Anne Bramard-Blagny to reinforce the production of its author activities and keep control of the creation of her projects.
+- ABB Reportages is a French Ltd company founded in January 2010 by Anne Bramard-Blagny to reinforce the production of the author’s activities and keep control of the creation of her projects.

-The lawyers Jean François Joffre and Paul Blagny, are the capital of this company.
+The lawyers Jean François Joffre and Paul Blagny were founders of this company.

 Anne Bramard-Blagny writes, directs and produces independent documentary films for public and private channels.
-For several decades, she has developed a catalog of projects according to personal orientations, and under different labels.
+For several decades, she has developed a catalogue of projects according to personal orientations, and under different labels.

-Currently, after 200 documentaries, conferences and countless articles, Anne Bramard-Blagny pursue a work focused on the origins, meaning, and power of Music and Movement.
+Currently, after 200 documentaries, conferences and countless articles, Anne Bramard-Blagny pursues her work focused on the origins, meaning, and power of Music and Movement.